Derek Royle: Stage and television roles

 He appeared in a children's TV comedy series, Hogg's Back (1975) as Doctor Hogg, an eccentric general practitioner (GP); in 2016, this series appeared on Talking Pictures TV.
 Royle acted with Wendy Richard and Pat Coombs over two series.
 Hog's Back is a ridge of hills in Surrey.
 Royle played the hotel guest who dies in his room in the Fawlty Towers episode "The Kipper and the Corpse".

 He also was the first actor to portray Monsieur Ernest Leclerc in the sixth series of 'Allo 'Allo! (replacing Jack Haig, who had portrayed Ernest's brother Roger), and had a supporting role in a remake of Indiscreet (1988) and a new BBC version of a Lord Peter Wimsey story.

 As a stage actor he was a mainstay of Brian Rix's Whitehall farces company.
 He specialised in absent minded characters and used his acrobatic skills to fall down stairs and immediately get up again as if nothing had happened.
 Theatre critic Michael Coveney called him "simply one of the funniest men on the English stage".

 Personal life and death

-He was married to make-up artist Jane Royle and their daughters Amanda and Carol Royle became actresses.
-He died from cancer aged 61.
+Derek Stanley Royle was born in Reddish on 7 September 1928, and graduated from RADA in 1950.
+He was married to make-up artist Jane Royle (née Short) and their daughters Amanda and Carol Royle became actresses.

+Royle died from cancer at the Royal Marsden Hospital in London on 23 January 1990, aged 61.